TahsinTurab/Patient-Information-Portal/README.md

 <b>Database:<b> MS SQL server 2018 <br>

 Configure Connection String: <br>
-After open the solution on your local machine, change the connection as per your ms sql server.
+After open the solution on your local machine, change the connection as per your ms sql server from appsetting.json

 Update Datebase:<br>
 From project manager console run the command: Update-Database